You have questions, we have answers

 How much does it cost?

 The cost depends on the option you choose, and the price starts at $1.88 per month.
-The most popular option is to match 100% of your home’s energy use with local renewable energy.
-The average residential customer uses around 780 kilowatt-hours and they would pay about $7 per month to match 100%.
+The most popular option is to match 100% of your home’s electricity use with local and regional renewable energy.
+The typical residential customer uses around 780 kilowatt-hours and they would pay about $7 per month on average to match 100%.
 You also have the option to match a portion of your energy use for a fixed monthly price.
 Use our tool to find the option that’s right for you.

 Where does my money go?